 The longer answer to “How long does it take to become fluent in Spanish?” is it depends on a number of factors.

 - How you define the term “learn” – A student and a master of a language have very different abilities.

-- The time you have available to study and practise – Can you practise for an hour a day or all day, every day?
+- The time you have available to study and practice – Can you practice for an hour a day or all day, every day?

-- Your ability to retrain information and absorb the rules of a language – How good are you with absorbing the mechanics of a new language.
+- Your ability to retrain information and absorb the rules of a language – How good are you at absorbing the mechanics of a new language?